simpleweb/ansible-haproxy/README.md

 SSL is forced for all connections.

 haproxy.backends specifies a group in your hosts.
 This entire group becomes your front-ends and looks for resulting server on eth1 on port specified by backend_port.
 We use rackspace a lot and eth1 is the internal network.

+Nginx must be running on port 8080 as the backend.

 ### Results